Tarascosaurus

 Tarascosaurus ("Tarasque lizard") is a genus of abelisaurid theropod dinosaur from Late Cretaceous of France.
+It was a relatively small theropod measuring 2.5–3 m long.

 Discovery

 After having in 1988 identified an upper jaw bone found near Pourcieux as belonging to a member of the Abelisauridae, French paleontologist Éric Buffetaut reviewed the known remains of larger theropods found in the Late Cretaceous of Europe concluding they all were of abelisaurid affinity.
 Most of these fossils, earlier named as Megalosaurus pannoniensis, Megalosaurus hungaricus and Megalosaurus lonzeensis, he considered to be nomina dubia because of the paucity of the material.
 However, when in the collection of the University of Lyon he discovered some theropod bones once excavated by an unknown collector at an escarpment of a place named Lambeau du Beausset, in the "syncline of Le Beausset" (in French: synclinal du Beausset), Buffetaut and Jean Le Loeuff named and described these in 1991 as the type species Tarascosaurus salluvicus.
 The generic name is derived from the Tarasque or Tarasca, a devouring monster from Occitan and Spanish folklore.
-The specific name refers to the Salluvii, a Gallic tribe in Antiquity inhabiting the area near Marseilles.
+The specific name refers to the Salluvii, a Gallic tribe in Antiquity inhabiting the area near Marseille.